PRESIDENT

 and made presentations at public

-Texas and Colorado regarding the use of HWF in cement kilns.
+meetings in Texas and Colorado regarding the use of HWF in cement kilns.

 - Provided